maxlapshin/mysql2postgres/README.md

 [![Build Status](https://travis-ci.org/maxlapshin/mysql2postgres.svg)](https://travis-ci.org/maxlapshin/mysql2postgres)
 [![Dependency Status](https://gemnasium.com/maxlapshin/mysql2postgres.svg)](https://gemnasium.com/maxlapshin/mysql2postgres)

 MRI or jruby supported.
+The minimum Ruby version supported in `master` branch is `2.1.7`, and the next release will have the same requirement.

-With a bit of a modified rails database.yml configuration, you can integrate mysql-to-postgres into a project.
+With a bit of a modified rails `database.yml` configuration, you can integrate `mysql-to-postgres`into a project.

 ## Installation

+**Currently failing, see #81...**

 ### Via RubyGems